 As a property and casualty insurance provider, we focus on helping clients manage risk.
-Our risk management and assessment processes may include considerations of environmental, social, and governance ("ESG") risks along with other traditional and emerging risks.
+Our risk management and assessment processes may include considerations of sustainability risks along with other traditional and emerging risks.
 We draw on our risk management expertise to support our Businesses, employees, and clients through the following actions: